tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup.rst

 For the different types of single-arc dynamics, these factory functions return an object (derived from the :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.SingleArcPropagatorSettings` class) defining the settings of the propagation.
-The specifics of how to change the settings for the different types of dynamics are discussed on the pages linked to above.
+The specifics of how to change the settings for the different types of dynamics, some of which are specific to the dynamics type (e.g. accelerations for translational dynamics), and some of which are common to all, are discussed on the :ref:`specific type of pages linked to above <propagation_setup_intro>`.

-There are various options in the propagator settings that can be provided by a user to modify the behaviour before, during and after the propagation.
+There are various options in the propagator settings that must (or can) be provided by a user to modify the behaviour before, during and after the propagation.
 These are described in more detail in the following pages:

 - **Dependent variables**: which quantities to save as output, in addition to the states, described :ref:`here <dependent_variables>`.